Rory Stewart (squash player)

-Rory Stewart (born 19 July 1996 in Perth) is a Scottish professional squash player.
+Rory Stewart (born 19 July 1996) is a professional squash player who represented Scotland at the Commonwealth Games.
 He reached a career high ranking of 40 in the world during December 2023.

+Biography

-He has competed in multiple professional squash tournaments and has represented Scotland internationally.
+Stewart has competed in multiple professional squash tournaments and has represented Scotland internationally.

+He represented the Scottish team at the 2022 Commonwealth Games in the Birmingham, England, where he competed in the three events.
+Partnering Greg Lobban they won a bronze medal in the men's doubles.

 In April 2025, Stewart won his 10th PSA title after securing victory in the Edinburgh Open during the 2024–25 PSA Squash Tour.